LagoVista/docs/Glossary/ContentType.md

 <br>

 ## Example
-The *Plymouth IoT Conveyor Belt* sent a [Message](./Message.md) that contained a JSON payload of 425°.
+The *Plymouth IoT Conveyor Belt* sent a [Message](./Message.md) that contained a JSON payload (human read-able text) of 425°.
 A [Parser](./Parser.md) had been created in the belt's [Deployment Instance](./DeploymentInstance.md) to extract the temperature out of that JSON payload and convert it to a value that could be used by the [Workflow](./workflow.md).

 <br>
 <br>